The 5 Principles of Lean: A Practical Guide to Building a High-Performance Organization

 To achieve ongoing improvement, it is essential to use metrics and regular reviews to track progress toward perfection and identify areas for further enhancement.

-Key idea: No process is ever perfect, but every process can be improved.
+Key idea: No process is perfect, but every process can improve.

 🔄 Explore structured continuous improvement strategies in our continuous improvement courses, ideal for Lean leaders and teams alike.